jennifernjeri/MICROSOFT-STUDIO-PROJECT/README.md

 Inasmuch as a higher production of movies yields to higher revenue, blindly increasing movie production is not necessarily a guaranteed strategy for generating higher revenue.
 Factors such as film quality, marketing efforts, audience preferences, and competition within the industry also play crucial roles in determining revenue.

+RELATIONSHIP BETWEEN THE NUMBER OF MOVIES  PRODUCED AND TOTAL REVENUE

 ![CORRELATION](https://github.com/jennifernjeri/MICROSOFT-STUDIO-PROJECT/assets/25104993/f058cd87-c0be-4dfb-8c3e-3cc2bf694bb8)

 Observation: